tsuda16k/materialmodifier/README.md

 The `max_size` parameter can be used to restrict the image resolution.
-If the shorter side of the input image is larger than this value (the default is 1024), input image is resized before applying effects.
-For example, when the input image has 1024px x 2048px resolution, and if `max_size` is 512, then the input image is first resized to 512px x 1024px.
+If the shorter side of the input image is larger than this value (the default is 1280), input image is resized before applying effects.
+For example, when the input image has 1024 x 2048 px resolution, and if `max_size` is 512, then the input image is first resized to 512 x 1024 px.
 Because the modif() function is very slow for large-resolution images, it is useful to limit the image resolution to speed up the image processing.